Want to spend a weekend in one of the most unique cities in the world? … Read more

 Academic Departments and Schools at Victoria University of Wellington are divided into 7 academic divisions: Faculty of Architecture and Design, Faculty of Education, Faculty of Engineering, Faculty of Humanities and Social Sciences, Faculty of Law, Faculty of Science and the Business School.

 Courses (called “papers” in New Zealand) are available in the below disciplines.
 For detailed instructions on how to find and select courses, and a list of popular courses at Victoria University refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
-You can also refer directly to the Victoria University online course catalog for a listing of all courses.
-Students enrol in 3-4 papers per semester (between 41 and 81 Victoria credits), which usually transfers as 12 – 16 U.S. semester credits.
+You can also refer to our Victoria University online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
+Students enroll in 3-4 papers per semester (between 41 and 81 Victoria credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media||